A Complete Itinerary for 5 Days in Tokyo, Japan

 Takeshita-dori in Harajuku

 If you’re into cotton candy, Totti Candy Factory will blow your mind!
-The cotton candy they sell was bigger than our heads and you could actually taste the flavors of each kind swirled together into one sticky mess.
+The cotton candy they sell is bigger than our heads and you could actually taste the flavors of each kind swirled together into one sticky mess.

 Of course, you can’t leave Takeshita-